 The Executive Council oversees all activity within RPC and is integral to the smooth running of RPC.
-For the 2018-2019 fiscal year, the Council consists of five positions and is filled by five members.
+For the 2018-2019 fiscal year, the Council consists of six positions and is filled by six members.

 The President is responsible for overseeing RPC as a whole, ensuring that all committees and events are run smoothly, efficiently, and most importantly, successfully.
 The President elects the Executive Council, working with them to select co-chairs and establish the budget, sets the agenda for and runs Exec and General meetings, and serves as the primary spokesperson and main point of contact for the organization.
 The President also helps the Executive Council set organization-wide, committee, and personal goals for the year and works with them throughout the year to ensure those goals are reached.